Victoria Legal Aid

 • graffiti (marking or writing on property)

-• tampering with a motor vehicle, such as tampering with a door lock
+• tampering with a motor vehicle, such as damaging a car door lock

 • threats to damage or destroy property.